 Currently, Columbia NW Recycling and Westside Rock are working to complete the plans and sampling work that DEQ and DOGAMI have required.
-In terms of the enforcement actions, the next step is for the entities to engage in settlement discussions.
-If a settlement cannot be reached, the case will go to a formal public hearing.
+In terms of the enforcement actions, most of the requirements of the agencies’ enforcement actions have been resolved, see specific details above.

 According to the approved Reclamation Fill and Drainage Plan, approximately 3.2 million cubic years of fill material will be placed at the site and the timing is based on market conditions which is uncertain.
 West Side Quarry expects that an average of 200 trucks will deliver fill material to the site each working day.
 Based on several assumptions considering tuck loads, compaction rates, and market availability, the reclamation of the site will be completed in approximately six to eight years.

 A .gov website belongs to an official government organization in the United States.

 A lock icon ( ) or https:// means you’ve safely connected to the .gov website.

 Only share sensitive information on official, secure websites.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how